 Line 401 – “In our opinion” is used here and elsewhere.
 The phrase is unnecessary and creates ambiguity.
 Are the patterns real or imagined?
 If MT is being displaced onto algae they should have the data to show it.

-We agree with you, but with one caveat.
-In this paragraph, we are speculating in an attempt to explain a proven pattern.
-We would like to leave this phrase as it is.
-In line 192 and in line 513-514, we removed “in our opinion” following your recommendations.
+In this particular paragraph, we would like to leave this phrase as it is because, even though the pattern is real and proven, our explanation of it is speculative.
+In line 192 and in lines 513-514, we have removed “in our opinion” following your recommendations.

 Lines 403-408 – Connect these statements to the thesis of the paper.
 They seem almost irrelevant as currently presented.

-We thank the reviewer for careful evaluation of our work.
-However, we believe that the biologically generated spatial pattern model, originally developed for terrestrial plants, is applicable to competing mussel species.
-Therefore we would like to retain this paragraph.
+We have rephrased these sentences to highlight the applicability of the biologically generated spatial pattern model to competing mussel species.
+We hope it is now clear that the statements are relevant to the topic.

-.

 Line 720 –Somewhere explain the need/use of edf and ref-edf.
 Why are they included?
 (I may be asking to explain something obvious, but I feel details need to be accessible.)

-This is standard summary for GAM analysis.
-We explain now edf in Table 2 caption.
-Now:
+This is a standard summary for GAM analysis.
+We have explained edf in the caption to Table 2, which now reads:

 Table 2.
 Parameters of smoothers and coefficients of parametric terms for Model 1 describing dependency of proportion of Mytilus trossulus in mixed settlements (Ptros) on environmental predictors.
 Smoother’s summary: edf – effective degrees of freedom; ref.edf – reference effective degrees of freedom.
 (L. 735 - 738)